cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 In Tetrad, a **Pipeline** is a visual workflow connecting:

 - A **Data** node (your dataset)
-- One or more **Search** nodes (algorithms)
+- One or more **Search** nodes (causal discovery algorithms)
 - Optional **Diagnostic** nodes (e.g., Markov Checker)

-Pipelines allow you to run and inspect individual searches interactively, making it easier to understand how results are produced.
+Pipelines allow you to run and inspect individual searches interactively, making it easier to see how results are produced.

 ---